 provide guidelines on the disclosure of forward looking information;

 require advance review by senior representatives of any disclosure of financial information to seek to ensure that the information is not material, and to seek to ensure that selective disclosure of material information does not occur, and that if it does occur, a news release is issued promptly;

 establish "black-out" periods immediately prior to and following the disclosure of quarterly and annual financial results during which our directors, officers and certain other persons may not purchase or sell Common Shares in the market.

-Members of the Corporate Governance / Nominating Committee Include:
+Members of the Corporate Governance / Compensation Committee Include: